9 Creative Boat Seating Options for Boaters Who Think Outside the Bench

 If you're considering purchasing a new boat, you have some latitude in controlling how many people you'll be able to have aboard.
 If you already own a boat, you might be able to accommodate more passengers than you think, especially if you think outside the box for boat seating options.

 Safety First: Know Your Boat's Maximum Capacity Limits

 Your boat, whether it's a 24-foot pontoon boat or a 52-foot yacht or any other type of vessel, will have a maximum number of passengers specified by its manufacturer and/or by the United States Coast Guard.

-This maximum capacity information was calculated carefully—there’s actually a surprising amount of math involved!—and is not to be taken lightly.
+This maximum capacity information was calculated very carefully.
+There's actually a surprising amount of math involved and is not to be taken lightly.